 These royal palaces were built to impress.
 And impress they do, thanks to their size and rich decorations.
-Not to mention the amenities they have including up to 5 swimming pools per palace, royal pharmacies, armories, entertainment halls, and thousands of rooms.
+Some have thousands of rooms and up to 5 swimming pools.
+Others have royal pharmacies, armories, and several entertainment halls.
 Without further ado, here are the 5 largest royal palaces in the world by continuous floor space.

 5. Quirinal Palace, Italy.
 110,500 m2

-After visiting a friend’s house on the Quirinal Hill of Rome, the pope decided he too wanted a house, with beautiful gardens, in the area.
-Unlike his usual residence in Rome, the Quirinal was far enough from the Tiber river to spare him the river’s smell, and high enough to spare him the bouts of malaria so frequent in the valleys of the Eternal City.
+Unlike his usual residence in Rome, the Quirinal was far enough from the Tiber River to spare him the river’s smell and high enough to spare him the bouts of malaria so frequent in the valleys of the Eternal City.

 The Quirinal’s peculiar P-shape

 Pope Gregory XIII began construction of his summer home in 1583.

 At first, the would-be palace was only one building surrounded by gardens.
 But later, popes kept remodeling it and adding wings.
 So the palace ended up having four big buildings that formed a rectangle.
 And they had a courtyard in the middle.